Pharyngitis Causes and Symptoms

 - Use throat lozenges or sprays for temporary relief.

-- Run a humidifier to add moisture to the air and reduce throat dryness.
+- Run a humidifier to add moisture to the air and diminish throat dryness.

 - Practice good hand hygiene by washing hands frequently.